EmilStenstrom/friendlybit/posts/2025-12-19-justhtml-faq.md

 ---

-I'm happy that my little experimant triggered so many discussion.
+I'm happy that my little experiment triggered so many discussions.
 Overall, I think (and you are free to disagree) that having this library is a big net positive for the Python community.